proclaimforum/vscode-proclaimscript-language/README.md

 ## Requirements

-VS Code version
+Written on VS Code version 1.36.1 Node.js 10.11.0

 ## Extension Settings

-no specific settings at this time
+No specific settings at this time

 ## Known Issues

-* overlap of IF ELSE autocompletion with C/C++ makes writing IF ELSE blocks a little clunky
+* Overlap of IF ELSE autocompletion with C/C++ makes writing IF ELSE blocks a little clunky

 ## Release Notes